roryl/zsx/README.md

 If your application is fully SPA, then ZSX is not a good fit.

-ZSX is a small library and will work well with any other JS libraries.
+ZSX is a small library and will work well with other JS libraries.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | *next section* → [Developing Applications](#developing-applications)

 ## Future Development
-ZSX will only add enhancement features that we find solve common tasks, without breaking fundemental browser architecture.
+ZSX will only add enhancement features that we find solve common tasks in our applications, without breaking fundemental browser architecture.
 HTML is continually evolving with new features that make browser apps more responsive and user friendly.
 We are betting on HTML/CSS/HTTP and Server Side Rendering as the engine of applications.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | *next section* → [Developing Applications](#developing-applications)